inventhouse/allgit/allgit.md

 - DONE: error handling / printing
   - Print if no repos were found

+- add bold to some of allgit output (like repo names)
+- see if we can pass through git colors
+- 'parsable' output option?

 - branch workflow
   - easy create, rebase, squash, push, fix, rebase, squash, push, eventually delete